 The evaluation step aims at comparing the results of tree detection and crown delineation of the DHP and CHM approaches to the reference tree location and tree crown segments.
 With the FLI-MAP 400 dataset we can separate each individual tree by manually observe the dataset.
 Therefore, the reference data are manually delineated from the airborne LiDAR data.
 There are 46 trees found in dataset 1, 24 trees in dataset 2 and 64 trees in dataset 3.
 The evaluation takes into account the capability of both methods to detect trees and delineate tree crown.
-The results are evaluated based on four aspects: 1) overall accuracy of tree detection, 2) omission and commission errors in tree detection, 3) overall accuracy, omission error and commission error is based on a conventional approach of error matrix assessment (Girard 2003).
+The results are evaluated based on four aspects: 1) overall accuracy of tree detection, 2) omission and commission errors in tree detection, 3) overall accuracy of tree crown delineation and 4) omission and commission errors for tree crown delineation.
+The calculation of overall accuracy, omission error and commission error is based on a conventional approach of error matrix assessment (Girard 2003).
 In addition, the evaluation is made on the performance of both approaches with and without post-processing of tree crown segments.
 The first step in the evaluation is to match the reconstructed tree crown segments with the reference crown segments.
-Both segments are considered matched if they have a maximum intersected area (see grey area in Figure 6, segment a is intersected with segment b and c.
-Segment a is matched with segment c since they have the largest intersected area compared to intersected area between segment a and b.).
+Both segments are considered matched if they have a maximum intersected area (see grey area in Figure 6, segment a is intersected with segment b and b.
+Segment b intersected with segment b and b.
+Segment b intersected area compared to intersected area between segment b and b.
 This information is used to estimate the overall accuracy.
 The other trees are labelled as un-matched segments and this information is used to calculate the omission and the commission errors.